 November 9, 1929 ad in "Vogue"

-These onyx, marcasite and sterling silver Art Deco pendant earrings are part of a line the maker called Wachenheimer Real Stone Jewelry.
-They feature a faceted, onyx (or glass?) stone set with a top border of marcasites and suspended from a marcasite-encrusted sterling slim bar.
-A square-cut, prong-set onyx stone sits at the earlobe.
+These black onyx dangle earrings in sterling silver are part of the maker’s Wachenheimer Real Stone Jewelry line, launched in the late-1920s.
+They feature a faceted, square stone set with a top border of marcasites and suspended from a marcasite-encrusted slim sterling bar.
+A square-cut, prong-set onyx sits at the earlobe.
 These all-original screw-back earrings can be modified for pierced ears.
-By the late 1920s, the company had moved away from their Diamonbarsterling and crystal flexible bracelets and bangles to this line, but the maker’s high-quality is still present in these lovely earrings.
-Scroll down to see a selection of onyx Art Deco pieces to wear with these versatile earrings.
+This pair in the “Geometric” pattern was advertised in the November 9, 1929 issue of Vogue.
+Scroll down to see a selection of onyx Art Deco pieces to wear with these versatile and stylish jewels.

 Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis chrysoprase bead necklace with polished green-glass disks in the front half has onyx-glass disks in the back.
 The focal point is formed with black-glass beads that are thicker, faceted and graduated in size.
 This vibrant Art Deco piece, in a striking color combination, closes with an older concealed clasp that looks like a narrow tube.
 You could emphasize either color by wearing chrysoprase or onyx Art Deco earrings and/or bracelets – scroll down to see a selection.
 This necklace has so many possibilities!$ 245